xiaoxuwu/syl-api/README.md

     $ make build
     ```

-4. First Migration and create Admin account for Django Admin (In another terminal (Mac) or the docker-toolbox shell (PC) window).
+4. Run first migration and create admin account for Django Admin (In another terminal (Mac) or the docker-toolbox shell (PC) window).
 You can use this to log in as a normal user.
+Note first line is run in shell (hence '$'), while second two lines are run in the docker container's shell (hence '#').
+DO NOT include '$' or '#' in commands.

     ```
     $ docker-compose run web sh